luislavena/gem-compiler/README.md

 # gem-compiler

-A RubyGems plugin that generates binary pre-compiled gems.
+A RubyGems plugin that generates binary (pre-compiled) gems.

 - [home](https://github.com/luislavena/gem-compiler)
 - [bugs](https://github.com/luislavena/gem-compiler/issues)

 ## Description

-`gem-compiler` is a RubyGems plugin that helps generates binary pre-compiled gems from already existing ones without altering the original gem source code.
-It is aimed at the pre-compilation of Ruby C extensions.
+`gem-compiler` is a RubyGems plugin that helps generates binary gems from already existing ones without altering the original source code.
+It compiles Ruby C extensions and bundles the result into a new gem.

 It uses an *outside-in* approach and leverages on existing RubyGems code to do it.

-The result of the compilation is a gem built for your current platform, skipping the need of a compiler toolchain when installing it.
+The result of the compilation is a binary gem built for your current platform, skipping the need of a compiler toolchain when installing it.

 ## Installation